charliewilliams/bristolsacredharp/README.md

 # bristolsacredharp
-Website for the Bristol Sacred Harp shout-singing group.
+Website for the Bristol Sacred Harp singing group.